8/6/2024

 speaker

 Thank you, Neil.
-As for market dynamics, the strong launch market continued into Q2 2024 and investors maintained their support of the current hedge fund allocations.
+As for market dynamics, the strong launch market continued into Q2 2024, and investors maintained their support of the current hedge fund allocations.
 As such, we saw healthy demand for both launches and conversions in the segment.
 On the other hand, our geographical expansion in EMEA, the new win in New Zealand, as well as notable wins in the insurance and banking segments, reflect the ongoing interest from large institutional and traditional players to decrease the total cost of ownership and upgrade, for the last time, their current platform.
 China and Hong Kong markets continue to show capital outflows.
 However, Infusion continues to take market share there, exceeding industry growth.
-Convergence were a lower mix this quarter, as this accounts for much larger ACVs and the opportunity to compete is more staggered based upon the timing of contract renewals.
+Convergence wore a lower mix this quarter, as these accounts have much larger ACVs and the opportunity to compete is more staggered based upon the timing of contract renewals.
 We continue to closely monitor the competitive landscape and remain very excited about our positioning.
 Infusion consistently demonstrated that despite some short-term volatility, our economic profile remains resilient to macro forces over the long term, given the secular nature of the demand for modern and cost-effective investment technology.
 I would be remiss if I didn't mention dynamics that we observe in the private market segment.
-Many of the Infusion hedge fund clients, both credit-focused and multi-strategy funds, are already involved in this asset class and seeing a growing opportunity set.
-As we see investors allocating more capital to private credit and managers deploy capital they have already raised, the operational challenges related to the portfolio management as well as middle and back office remain formidable.
-To that end, we are working with our existing and potential clients to enhance our current functionality supporting the asset class and assessing platform enhancements that accelerate our product roadmap here, both organically and inorganically.
-An important part of any modern investment process is leveraging both internal and third-party datasets to create more insights into performance and risk.
-This is exactly where our Visual Analytics product comes in.
+Many of the Infusion H1 clients both credit-focused and multi-strategy funds, are already involved in this asset class and seeing a growing opportunity set.
+As we see investors allocating more capital to private credit and managers deploy capital they've already raised, the operational challenges related to the portfolio management as well as middle and back office remain formidable.
+To that end, we are working with our existing and potential clients to enhance our current functionality, supporting the asset class, and assessing platform enhancements that accelerate our product roadmap here, both organically and inorganically.
+An important part of any modern investment process is leveraging both internal and third-party data sets to create more insights into performance and risk.
+This is exactly where our visual analytics product comes in.
 Just like Portfolio Workbench and other related functionality, the next generation of our analytics product will be tightly integrated into the overall platform and help our clients improve quality of their investment decision-making and risk management.
-In conclusion, we are delivering a world-class product to our existing customers and fueling upmarket motion with products and services that position the company to win larger and more profitable new business.
-As our notable client wins show, we are taking share in both new and legacy territories while expanding into segments new to Infusion.
+In conclusion, we're delivering a world-class product to our existing customers and fueling upmarket motion with products and services that position the company to win larger and more profitable new business.
+As our notable client wins show, we're taking share in both new and legacy territories while expanding into segments new to Infusion.
 Importantly, we will continue to invest in our business and our people to fuel future growth.
-Infusion is a unique platform within parallel scale and, just as we did 14 years ago, we are faced with a generational opportunity to disrupt the investment technology landscape for all institutional clients and support all investment workflows for generations to come.
+Infusion is a unique platform within parallel scale, and just as we did 14 years ago, we're faced with a generational opportunity to disrupt the investment technology landscape for all institutional clients and support all investment workflows for generations to come.
 I will now turn the call to Brad to discuss our financials.

 speaker